Touille/ED-Warthog-Target-Script/README.md

 **This Script require you have Check this Files before you start to Fly, so, please, take some minutes to check them.**

-When you are in game, if, Throttle Switch are misaligned for Landing Gears and Cargo Scoop and Lights, you can Switch the states without sending game commands, Press [S3] (Joystick Nosewhell Steering Button)and switch LGears, CScoop or Lights.
+When you are in game, if, Throttle Switch are misaligned for Landing Gears, Cargo Scoop or Lights, Just toggle the Switch.

 The Optimal PIP Mode, make Backup of Previous engaged PIP.
 By Default it will return to //2 SYS 2 ENG 2 WEP (0) if you don't make change before deploying Hardpoints or Fire after the game launch.
 I suggest, when you launch the game, to make one change to PIP before deploying hardpoints and another before fire, so the script can backup those value.